zeeshanrobot/Two-Stage-Modelling---DataRobot/UI-based-approach/data/README.md

 This project uses an insurance claims dataset.

-Raw data is not included in this repository due to confidentiality constraints.
+Raw data is included in this repository

 ## Expected Columns